I took the Vegan for a Month Challenge out of curiosity, an interest in health, and a desire to live a more humane and compassionate life.

 I suspect you believe you could never do this.
 But don't shut down on me yet because that's what I once thought.
 It took me months to get into the mindset that I could tackle this challenge.

-Before I tried the Vegan for a Month Challenge, I had been a devoted chicken enthusiast, known for my Southern fried chicken (so good that my grandma swore it was just like hers), my homemade chicken gnocchi soup, chicken marsala, chicken salad, and many other meat-based recipes.
+Before I tried the Vegan for a Month Challenge, I had been a devoted chicken lover, known for my Southern fried chicken (so good that my grandma swore it was just like hers), my homemade chicken gnocchi soup, chicken marsala, chicken salad, and many other meat-based recipes.
 In addition, my father even used to work for a major chicken producer.

 I had suddenly given up beef altogether in 1995, and in more recent years, I had been trying to reduce the amount of pork I ate, although I admit I loved bacon.
 Finally, however, I made the decision that I was up for this Vegan for a Month Challenge.
 How about you?